AmyOShea/MS3-Cocktail-Hour/README.md

 ### **Adding to collections**

 When uploading a recipe, the user is required to add their recipe to at least one collection.
 This allows the user to feel like they're adding to the community in a more thoughtful way.
-This also takes the responsilbility of curating the collections off the owerner/admin.
+This also takes the responsibility of curating the collections off the owner/admin.

 ### **Admin 'Collections' management**

 Only the admin can manage the collections pages.
 This includes adding, editing and deleting.
-The site has been designed so that the admin only has to use the collections management page to create a new colelction at this will automatically be updated on the carousel, nav bar dropdown and the actual page will be created dynamically.
+The site has been designed so that the admin only has to use the collections management page to create a new collection at this will automatically be updated on the carousel, nav bar dropdown and the actual page will be created dynamically.
 Any edits or deletions to collections will also apply to those elements.

 ## Possible Future Features
 + A rating system that allows users to rate each others recipes.